newfrogg/ibex-demo-system/README.md

+# About the Repository
+This project is a fork of demo system for Ibex targeting Pynq-Z2 board.
+While the original SoC is based on Artix 7 family board, I try to port the SoC into Zynq7000 board and run Lab 1 successfully including the UART behaviour.
+My main reference is another fork of Ibex from [nuntipat/ibex-demo-system](https://github.com/nuntipat/ibex-demo-system/tree/port-pynqz2).

+## TODO
+We aim to integrate an RNN accelerator into this SoC.

 # Ibex Demo System

 ![Ibex demo system block diagram](doc/IbexDemoSystemBlockDiagram.png "Ibex demo system block diagram with in the center an Ibex processor connected by a memory bus to the RAM, GPIO, SPI, UART and debug module.
 Switches, buttons and LEDs are connected to the GPIO.
 The LCD is driven by SPI.
 The UART is used for a serial console.
 Finally, the debug module is used to drive the JTAG.")

-This an example RISC-V SoC targeting the Arty-A7 FPGA board.
+This an example RISC-V SoC targeting the Pynq-Z2 FPGA board.
 It comprises the [lowRISC Ibex core](https://www.github.com/lowrisc/ibex) along with the following features: